Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 - Outbound HTTP requests
 - Socket connections
 - Unique call stacks
-- Symbol analysis
+- Symbol detection
-- Source Link analysis
+- Source Link detection
 - Synchronization objects that are blocking threads

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-findings.png)

 ## Analysis Report: Advanced call stacks

 One of the most important diagnostics artifacts for production debugging is the call stack.
-During a typical dump debugging session reviewing the list of threads and the associated call stacks is great way to understand what was happening at that moment the dump was captured.
+During a typical dump debugging session reviewing the list of threads and the associated call stacks is a great way to understand what was happening at the moment the dump was captured.

-Given the importance of the call stack the Diagnostics Analysis report provides an improved in browser experience for call stacks analysis.
+Given the importance of the call stack, the Diagnostics Analysis report provides an improved in-browser experience for call stacks analysis.
 The advanced call stacks are explicitly designed to accurately reflect the call stack names and layout you have become accustomed to in Visual Studio.

 You can initiate the advanced call stack view by clicking on any of the stack frame hyperlinks.
 It then also allows you to filter larger call stacks using method or namespace names, as well as quickly switch between viewing **Just My Code** and the entire framework call stack.